 Taryn didn’t go back to class after recess, instead, she went to the counselor’s office and told parts of what had happened with her cousin.
 Taryn told the counselor that she was scared her parents wouldn’t believe her and they would think it was her fault.
 Taryn said that she knew how much her mom loved her aunt and was afraid that her mom would stop seeing her and she would be really sad.
 Taryn was also afraid that she would never see her cousins, aunt, uncle, or grandparents ever again and that they would all hate her.
 She told the counselor that she just wanted it to stop.
 Her counselor listened to Taryn and told her it wasn’t her fault and that she was going to call some people that would know what to do next.
 Taryn was scared but already felt better by telling her secret to someone.

 Law enforcement and child protective services made an appointment for Taryn and her parents at River Bridge Regional Center.
 The family arrived at River Bridge, a small cottage style building, and were welcomed by a family advocate.
 In their time of distress, knowing that something had happened to their daughter, they were greeted with privacy, warmth, and a comfortable family-friendly setting.
 Taryn’s parents met with a multidisciplinary team made up of a forensic interviewer, law enforcement, child protective services, and a representative from the district attorney’s office.
 They were told about the process and what to expect.
 Taryn didn’t have to see these people unless she chose to.
 Taryn got to tell her story to a forensic interviewer in a child-friendly room.
-She was given the choice to have a facility dog with her as she talked and during the interview, Taryn was able to sit next to the dog and pet him as she spoke.

 While Taryn was telling her story, her parents spent time with a family advocate in the waiting area.
 They got to meet with a therapist and a nurse to talk about resources and services available.
 When Taryn was finished she went back to the waiting room with her parents.
 As she walked to the waiting area she told the forensic interviewer that she felt lighter.
 Taryn’s parents met with the multidisciplinary team again to learn about what Taryn had said and to discuss next steps.
 They were told that they have an entire team of people who will be supporting them through the process and that Taryn was very brave in telling her story.